thespcrewroy/thespcrewroy/README.md

-# Hi there, I'm Swapnil Roy 👋
+# Hi there, I'm Swapnil 👋

 ## I'm currently a Student at the University of Georgia!!